 Mariusz Pudzianowski.
-Forget needing to know how to spell his name, all you need to know is that he has won the most Strongmen Championships in history, and that alone lifts Poland into the category of countries with the strongest men.
+Forget needing to know how to spell his name, all you need to know is that he has won the most Strongmen Championships in history and that alone lifts Poland into the category of countries with the strongest men.
 Polish lifters are also top contenders at each Summer Olympics from Featherweight all the way through Super Heavy.
 When your country subsists on sausage and…other hearty foods…you’re bound to supersede most countries in strength ability.
-Obviously not everyone in Poland are stackhouses, but for those who are, they dramatically bring the average up.
+Obviously, not everyone in Poland is Stackhouse, but for those who are, they dramatically bring the average up.

-Russian men have to be overly strong just for the fact that they need to live up to being the most intimidating group of men ever.
-No one messes with a Russian man, and outside of that accent, there is good reason.
+Russian men have to be overly strong just because they need to live up to being the most intimidating group of men ever.
+No one messes with a Russian man, and outside of that accent, there is a good reason.
 They may be powered by vodka, but their athletic pursuits are no drunken joy ride.
 Continuous medals, top leaders in international strength competitions, and the fact that their fighting style consists of right hooks and head butts, Russians are undoubtedly one of the strongest people on this beautiful globe of ours.

 When you look at competition lists of strength champions, you’ll see littering of Lithuania flags everywhere.
 Main man Zydrunas Savickas is leading the charge right now in the Baltic.
 Lithuanians are built to be strong, and they all learn about combat and strength through their compulsory military experience.

 The regular Strongman appearances have the country making a name for themselves on the international scene, and more importantly, on this list for being one of the strongest nations.

 Thailand is an actual legit mecca for all things strong.
 The idea that you have to be a giant to be brutally strong is false, and Thailand proves it with their consistent top ranking in athletics.